LyntonZhou/SWAT-HM-pre-post-processing/README.md

 Data for visualization: Subbasin shape file can be found here, TxtInOut files Here is a screen shot of the result.

-If you would like to contribute to the code, have any suggestions, want to report errors, and have scientific collaboration, please contact me.
+If you have any suggestions, want to report errors, and have scientific collaboration, please contact me.

 参考 https://chrisschuerz.github.io/SWATplusR/index.html